department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

 #### Event retention

 Event retention refers to how long an event exists within Kafka and remains available for consumption.
 This setting would be especially important to consumers who need to be prepared to handle missed events before they expire.
-For additional information and discussion, see our section about Retention in the [Event Design ADR (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20event%20design.md).
+For additional information and discussion, see our section about Retention in our [Event Design Architectural Decision Record (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20event%20design.md).

 #### Event schema and event registry

 The Event Bus utilizes the [Confluent Schema Registry](https://docs.confluent.io/platform/7.5/schema-registry/fundamentals/index.html#sr-key-concepts) to store schemas and their versions.
 Avro is used to define the schema format.
 Producers must submit an event schema representing the event payload in Avro format as part of the onboarding process.
 Producers must also use [Apache Avro](https://avro.apache.org/) to serialize data onto the Event Bus so that the event schema, and the data contract it represents, is enforced.
 Additionally, producers should consider event versioning, which involves planning how schemas will evolve.
 Event versions are governed by the compatibility type setting, which determines allowed schema changes and how consumers interact with different versions.
 For most producers, we recommend using the `BACKWARD` compatibility type.
-For more information, see our [article about the Confluent Schema Registry (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20schema%20registry.md), and about [schema versioning (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20schema%20versioning.md).
+For more information, see our [article about the Confluent Schema Registry (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20schema%20registry.md), and our [article about schema versioning (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20schema%20versioning.md).

 Once the producing team has communicated their decisions about the event schema, the Event Bus team will create the topic, along with the schema, and notify the producing team when everything is ready for use.